 Central HVAC is by far the cheapest and most effective way to control the temperature of your house.
 Plus, it takes up the least space!
 Make sure you ask how your new apartment is heated and cooled, and aim to get central HVAC.

 There’s a lot of pressure when you’re buying an apartment.
-For many, it’s one of the biggest investments they’ll ever make, so potential buyers are understandably concerned about what lies beneath the surface of the fresh coat of paint and that it’s the right home for them.
+For many, it’s one of the most significant investments they’ll ever make, so potential buyers are understandably concerned about what lies beneath the surface of the fresh coat of paint and that it’s the right home for them.

-These eight questions should help you make sure you’re getting your money’s worth as well as ensure that you love your apartment in 10 years just as much as you love it today.
+These eight questions should help you make sure you’re getting your money’s worth as well as ensure that you love your apartment in 10 years just as much as you enjoy it today.